jupidity/PCL-ROS-cluster-Segmentation/README.md

       # call the filter function and save the results to the cloud_filtered instance
       cloud_filtered = passthrough.filter()

+resulting in the following point cloud:

 ![alt text][image3]

 In the simulation environment, objects are placed on a flat planar table surface.
 Since we wish to segment objects on the surface, we can remove the table from the could.
-Since the table is planar, we can use the RANSAC geometric filtration algorithm.
+Since the table is planar, we can use the RANSAC geometric filtration algorithm and extract the outliers to remove points corresponding to the table face.

+      // perform ransac planar filtration to remove table top pcl::ModelCoefficients::Ptr coefficients (new pcl::ModelCoefficients);
+      pcl::PointIndices::Ptr inliers (new pcl::PointIndices);
+      // Create the segmentation object
+      pcl::SACSegmentation<pcl::PointXYZRGB> seg1;
+      // Optional
+      seg1.setOptimizeCoefficients (true);
+      // Mandatory
+      seg1.setModelType (pcl::SACMODEL_PLANE);
+      seg1.setMethodType (pcl::SAC_RANSAC);
+      seg1.setDistanceThreshold (0.01);

+      seg1.setInputCloud (xyzCloudPtrFiltered);
+      seg1.segment (* inliers, * coefficients);

+      // Create the filtering object
+      pcl::ExtractIndices<pcl::PointXYZRGB> extract;

+      //extract.setInputCloud (xyzCloudPtrFiltered);
+      extract.setInputCloud (xyzCloudPtrFiltered);
+      extract.setIndices (inliers);
+      extract.setNegative (true);
+      extract.filter (* xyzCloudPtrRansacFiltered);

 ![alt text][image4]

+From the above point cloud, its apparent that the RANSAC algorithm has left the table edge since its not planar with the table face.
+Another passthrough filter removing all points below the table height should get rid of the edge.

+      // create a pcl object to hold the passthrough filtered results pcl::PointCloud<pcl::PointXYZRGB> * xyz_cloud_filtered_passthrough = new pcl::PointCloud<pcl::PointXYZRGB>;
+      pcl::PointCloud<pcl::PointXYZRGB>::Ptr xyzCloudPtrPassthroughFiltered (xyz_cloud_filtered_passthrough);

+      // Create the filtering object
+      pass.setInputCloud (xyzCloudPtrRansacFiltered);
+      pass.setFilterFieldName ("z");
+      pass.setFilterLimits ((xyzCloudPtrFiltered->points[inliers->indices[0]].z +.01 ), (xyzCloudPtrFiltered->points[inliers->indices[0]].z  + 5));
+      pass.filter (* xyzCloudPtrPassthroughFiltered);

+![alt text][image5]

+with the edge removed, we can use Euclidean cluster segmentation to identify each individual object remaining.
+After computation, a different color is assigned to each cluster for visualization purposes.

+![alt text][image6]

+At this point, image identification could be used on each pcl cluster to locate an object of interest.